 We always have a warm and friendly welcome waiting for you in Milledgeville.
 From life-long residents to college kids turned locals, Milledgeville provides a diverse culture that’s inspired a passionate love for our community.

-Start your day off right with award-winning eggs benedict from Local Yolkal or grab an in-house roasted coffee from our local coffee shop, Blackbird.
+Start your day off right with award-winning eggs benedict from Local Yolkal (don't forget a mimosa) or grab an in-house roasted coffee and baked goodies from our local coffee shop, Blackbird.
 If you work up an appetite, downtown is full of mouthwatering meals from brick oven pizza, wings, and burgers to gyro’s, sushi and buttermilk pancakes.
-Then treat yourself with one of our famous sugary smiley face cookies from Ryals Bakery.

 Boutiques and antiques are scattered throughout the quaint downtown of Milledgeville.
 With little treasures waiting to be discovered inside our local shops, from vintage bottles to French-inspired clothing to Georgia-made products, you will most certainly find that perfect item!
 Looking to learn more about our Milledgeville makers and grab an authentic souvenir?
 Pop over to Market Collective where owner Donna Collins can share the stories of local and regional artists that have contributed the bulk of hand-crafted merchandise to her shop.
 Are you an outdoor enthusiast?
 Make time to meet Adam Heagey, co-owner of Oconee Outfitters, for a bike or kayak rental, tips on the best biking trails or just a friendly welcome from his most popular staff member, his sweet dog Alice.
 Our people and their passion are guaranteed to make your time in Milledgeville memorable.